-At the time of writing this report, the Government of Canada announced the next phase to easing border measures for fully vaccinated travellers, beginning with the border opening to US citizens and residents on August 9, 2021.
-The CTC will continue to focus on the domestic travel markets while preparing for the international border to reopen in the third quarter of the year.
-Partner revenues are expected to remain low in 2021.
-The future impact of the pandemic on the CTC's operations is still unknown.
-As a result, an estimate of the financial impact of COVID-19 on the CTC's future results of operations and financial position cannot be made at this time.
+We are in the endemic stage of the COVID-19 outbreak.
+At the time of writing this report, international borders have reopened and the CTC is continuing to focus on the US and other international travel markets.
+Partner revenues are expected to remain low in 2022.
+The future impact of the endemic on the CTC's operations is still unknown.
+As a result, an estimate of the financial impact of the endemic on the CTC's future results of operations and financial position cannot be made at this time.